Redditor Engages In Heated Face-Off With Fellow Passenger In Race To Exit Plane First

 “You are a family, and breaking family unity for the purpose of zipper-feed will involve things such as leaving kids alone, making the whole situation a much worse mess.”Reddit.com

 Air travel often brings out competitive behaviors due to the stress of tight schedules and confined spaces.
-According to behavioral psychologists, such environments can trigger heightened anxiety and lead to impulsive actions.
+Such environments can trigger heightened anxiety and lead to impulsive actions.
 Research shows that stress can lower our threshold for frustration, leading to aggressive responses.

 Understanding these triggers can help individuals manage their reactions better during stressful travel situations.